Low Thia Khiang: 2011–2016: Success with GRC and AHTC lawsuits

-2017–present: Stepping down
+2017–present: Handover and retirement

-In 2017, Low announced at WP's 60th anniversary dinner that he would not be contesting for the post of secretary-general for the 2018 party elections and would step down to renew leadership in the WP after being at its helm for 17 years.
-Low formally stepped down as WP chief on 8 April 2018.
+In 2017, Low announced at WP's 60th anniversary dinner at HarbourFront Centre that he would not be contesting for the post of secretary-general for the 2018 party elections and would step down to renew leadership in the WP after being at its helm for 17 years.
+On 8 April 2018, he handed over that role to Singh.

 Minister for Trade and Industry Chan Chun Sing subsequently praised Low during the Parliament sitting on 15 May 2018 for the role he played in Parliament, acknowledging him as "a fellow Singaporean and very much part of Team Singapore", and saying that the PAP appreciated his "efforts to work together to build a better Singapore" despite disagreements on perspective and methods.